cbush2014/Developer-Profile-Generator/README.md

 * Number of users following

 ## Instructions
-AS AN employee with a busy schedule
+AS AN tech user
-I WANT to add important events to a daily planner
+I WANT to be able to generate GitHub resume files
-SO THAT I can manage my time effectively
+SO THAT I can demonstrate proficiency using nodeJS

 [enter in bash] node index.js to start program